The 8 Golden Laws of Money For Dudes in Their 20s

 Law #5: You should strive to take some risks with your money.

-I took risks in my 20s by buying a condo as a rental property, taking online courses, spending hours on writing eBooks, and going on trips all by myself.
+I took risks in my 20s by buying a condo as a rental property, taking online courses, spending hours on writing books, and going on trips all by myself.

-Law #6: You should try to take care of yourself.
+Law #6: You should always take care of yourself.

 Taking care of yourself is worth every penny.
 You don’t have to try to be as strong as me (kidding!), but you can start off by going for a walk every morning, eating less crap, or adding more protein to your diet.